EXCLUSIVE-EY finds China copper smelter Fangyuan has misstated accounts -sources

 The sources, who declined to be identified as they were not authorised to speak on the matter, said the report was distributed to creditors in March and April.

-According to company filings, 22 banks had provided a combined 16.1 billion yuan ($2.3 billion) in credit lines to Dongying Fangyuan as of June 30 last year, of which 11.47 billion yuan had been used.
+According to a company filing, 22 banks had provided a combined 16.1 billion yuan ($2.3 billion) in credit lines to Dongying Fangyuan as of June 30 last year, of which 11.47 billion yuan had been used.

 ABN AMRO, a lead arranger of a $430 million syndicated loan from mostly foreign banks for Dongying Fangyuan and Dongying Lufang, declined to comment on the status of its loans.
+RaboBank declined to comment.
 The other lenders did not respond to requests for comment.

 Concerns about the Fangyuan group's financial health intensified late last year after sharp declines in spot treatment charges for copper concentrate AM-CN-CUCONC led to fears it would not be able to repay debt.